Anirudh-Singh-26/crowdspark-frontend/README.md

 This is the frontend for **CrowdSpark**, a MERN-based crowdfunding platform.
 It is built using **React**, **Redux**, **Tailwind CSS**, and integrates features such as role-based dashboards, campaign discovery, real-time notifications, and secure payments.

+For the Backend part Please visit the CrowdSpard-backend repo or link-> https://github.com/Anirudh-Singh-26/crowdspark-backend

 ## 🔗 Live Demo

 [https://crowdspark-frontend.vercel.app](https://crowdspark-frontend.vercel.app)